Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 The Terse Guide has many topics and shows code usages.

-Every time you re-visit a topic, the page is created again.
-So you can write code here and "DoIt" (cmd-d) or "PrintIt" (cmd-p) to see results.
+You can select or change code in the Terse Guide pages and "DoIt" (cmd-d) or "PrintIt" (cmd-p) to see results.
+Every time you re-visit a topic, the page is created again, so feel free to play.

 ![SystemBrowser](UITour/Cuis05-SystemBrowser.png)